All Episodes

 Been here many times.

-Uh yeah, that's the building.
+Yeah, that's the building.

 Been here many times whenever I would have case briefings or anything else like that.

-But anyway I'm currently assigned to a violent crime squad where my responsibilities include enforcing federal, but this guy's out of Waco.
+But anyway, I'm currently assigned to a violent crime squad where my responsibilities include enforcing federal, but this guy's out of Waco.

 Does that make sense?

-Give me ones in the chat if that makes sense guys.
+Give me ones in the chat if that makes sense, guys.

-And that's how all the federal offices uh operate right whether it's HSI, FBI, you have a SAC office and then within the SAC office you have your rack offices resident agent in charge which are satellite officers.
+Whether it's HSI, FBI, you have a SAC office, and then within the SAC office, you have your RAC offices, resident agent in charge, which are satellite offices.

-Give me ones that you have that makes sense for y'all.
+Give me ones in the chat if that makes sense for y'all.

 Sweet.

-Okay, we'll keep going okay so he's assigned to a violent crime squad where my responsibilities include enforcing federal criminal statute including investigating violent crimes to include murder witness tampering obstruction injustice and conspiracy to commit a crime occurring within the Fort Hood military installation.
+So he's assigned to a violent crime squad where my responsibilities include enforcing federal criminal statute, including investigating violent crimes to include murder, witness tampering, obstruction, justice, and conspiracy to commit a crime occurring within the Fort Hood military installation.

-Fort Hood is a place of special maritime and territorial jurisdiction for the federal government as a part of these duties your affian has become involved in the investigation of suspected violations of Title 18 United States code 1512 that is conspiracy to corrupt corruptly alter destroy mutilate or conceal an object or attempt to do so with the intent to impair the object's integrity or availability for use in an official proceeding obviously as you guys know this chick went ahead and tampered with the body so it wouldn't get found etc so falls under this charge.
+As a part of these duties, your affian has become involved in the investigation of suspected violations of Title 18, United States Code 1512, that is conspiracy to corrupt, corruptly alter, destroy, mutilate, or conceal an object or attempt to do so with the intent to impair the object's integrity or availability for use in an official proceeding.

-Your affian is currently involved with U.S. CID Texas Rangers, U.S. Marshal Service and other agencies regarding the activities U.S. Army specialists Aaron Robinson and Cecilia Aguilar as you guys know Aaron Robinson is the murderer and his girl is Cecilia Aguilar.
+Your Afrian is currently involved with U.S. CID, Texas Rangers, U.S. Marshal Service, and other agencies regarding the activities of U.S. Army specialists, Aaron Robinson, and Cecilia Aguilar.

 Okay.